Yang-Mills Theory and the $\mathcal{N}=2$ Spinning Path Integral: Spinning Particle

 More generally, \cite{Dai:2008bh,Grigoriev:2021bes} consider the deformation problem of $Q$ on the invariant subspace $V^{(0,-1)}\mathrm{1}_\psi$ defined as the eigenspace of the R-charge

 with charge $2$.
 It was then observed in \cite{Dai:2008bh} that on $V^{(0,-1)}\mathrm{1}_\psi$ the deformed BRST-operator $Q(A)$ with

 with $\Pi_\mu=p_\mu+A_\mu$ is nilpotent provided $\kappa=1$ and $A$ satisfies the non-abelian equations of motion for Yang-Mills theory.
 We end this review with two comments.
 1) Notice that the last term in the above equation maps to $0$ in $V^{(0,-1)}\mathrm{1}_\psi$ by the operator-state map.
 It can thus not be reproduced by a multi-linear map on $V^{(0,-1)}\mathrm{1}_\psi$.
-Therefore, the non-linear Yang-Mills equation cannot be written as a MC-equation on $V^{(0,-1)}\mathrm{1}_\psi$.
+Therefore, the non-linear operatorial Yang-Mills equation cannot be reproduced as a MC-equation acting on the state $\mathrm{1}_\psi$.
 2) Here, choosing $\kappa=1$ is motivated by the desire to recover the Yang-Mills equation of motion.
-However, in a SFT description, this should follow from a world-line calculation.
+However, in a SFT description, this should follow from a world line calculation.
 We will address these points in the following sections.